allenai/natural-instructions/tasks/README.md

 `task518_emo_different_dialogue_emotions` | Given different dialogue determine if they have the same emotion | Classification, Sentiment Analysis
 `task519_aquamuse_question_generation` | Given an answer generate a question that would be answered by the answer given | Question Generation
 `task520_aquamuse_answer_given_in_passage` | Given a passage and a question determine if the question can be answered by the passage | Classification
+`task583_udeps_eng_coarse_pos_tagging` | Given a sentence, a word in that sentence and the position of that word in the sentence, find the parts-of-speech tag of the word | Classification
+`task584_udeps_eng_fine_pos_tagging` | Given a sentence, a word in that sentence and the position of that word in the sentence, find the parts-of-speech tag of the word | Classification